The history of the Eisch family

-The glass-making tradition of the Eisch Family has been traced back to Mathias Alesch, born in the Bohemian Forest in 1689 and listed among the employees of a small glassworks there.
+The glassmaking tradition of the Eisch family can be traced back to Mathias Alesch, born in the Bohemian Forest in 1689, who is listed here on the list of employees of a small glassworks.

-The founder of Glashütte Eisch, Valentin Eisch, had been employed since 1914 as a master engraver in the crystal glass factory of Industrialist Isidor Gistl.
-In 1946 Valentin Eisch founded his own finishing plant together with his wife Therese in order to secure a living for his six children.
+The founder of Glashütte Eisch, Valentin Eisch, had been working as a master engraver in the crystal glass factory of Kommerzienrat Isidor Gistl since 1914.
+In 1946, together with his wife Therese, he founded his own finishing business to provide a livelihood for his six children.

 Emergence of competition

-In December 1952 the first glass was smelted in what was at the time the latest and smallest glassworks in Bavaria.
-In spite of initial difficulties, by 1956 the glassworks had expanded to a 12-pot furnace.
-The interaction between the family members and the employees resulted in a continuous upward progression.
+In December 1952, the first glass was melted in what was then the youngest and smallest glassworks in Bavaria.
+Despite major initial difficulties, the glassworks was expanded to a 12-port furnace as early as 1956.
+Thanks to the co-operation of all family members and employees, a continuous upward trend began.

-Erwin Eisch († 2022) was the pioneer and guiding spirit of the studio glass movement in Europe.
-He was an important source of inspiration and “lateral thinker”.
+Erwin Eisch († 2022) was a pioneer and spiritual father of the studio glass movement in Europe.
+He was an important driving force and "lateral thinker" for the glassworks.

-Based on Erwin Eisch’s free hand-blown glass, the series of unique items “Poetry in Glass” was created in 1977: pieces for collectors and glass-lovers with flowing forms which were formed into artistic objects using a wide range of firing and cold glass techniques.
+Based on Erwin Eisch's free-blown glass, the unique series "Poetry in Glass" was created in 1977: collector's and collector's items in flowing shapes, which were designed into artistic objects using a wide variety of kiln and cold glass techniques.

-Glashütte Eisch earned itself an excellent reputation among its customers.
-In the selection of preferred industrial partners by the German Glass and China Specialist Retail Association, Eisch has achieved first place multiple times among all German glass manufacturers.
+Glashütte Eisch built up an excellent reputation among its customers.
+When the German glass and porcelain trade chose their preferred industrial partners, Eisch often came first among all German glass manufacturers.

-In 1997 the Federal Chancellor of the time, Helmut Kohl, was a guest at Glashütte Eisch.
-Erwin Eisch presented him with the glass portrait head “Helmut Kohl”.
+In 1997, the then Chancellor Helmut Kohl was a guest at Glashütte Eisch.
+Erwin Eisch presented him with the glass portrait head "Helmut Kohl".

 Family-run for generations

-Glashütte Eisch is still entirely owned by the family and run by Julia Eisch and Eberhard Eisch in the third generation.
-Together with Florian Eichinger (4th generation, son of Julia Eisch) they build on the extensive experience and artisanal skills of the past and are now focusing on transforming the company into a modern and innovative glassworks.
+Today, Glashütte Eisch is still entirely family-owned and is managed by Julia Eisch and Eberhard Eisch in the third generation.
+Together with Florian Eichinger (4th generation, son of Julia Eisch), they are building on the diverse experience and craftsmanship of the past and are now turning the company into a modern and innovative glass manufacturer.

-With its systematic brand strategy focusing on individuality and innovation, Glashütte Eisch is also successful in overseas markets.
-Today more than 50% of the total production is exported to over 60 countries worldwide.
+With a consistent brand strategy that emphasises individuality and innovation, Glashütte Eisch is also successful on foreign markets.
+Today, more than 50% of total production is exported to over 60 countries worldwide.